Guides

 Similarly, you probably start sentences with What I think or So all the time in real life.
 Leverage those filler words in your podcasting too.
 They’ll ensure you come off more authentic and relatable.

 Figuring out how to read a script naturally will take some practice.
-But you can cut that time short by using the tips we mentioned above and investing in an ipad teleprompter.
+But you can cut that time short by using the tips we mentioned above and investing in an iPad teleprompter.
 The latter ensures you will have a script in front of you.
 That should keep you from having to worry about what you’re saying and focus more on how you’re saying it!

 Need more advice?
 Discover how to speak well on camera and the best transcription software in the biz.